Build a successful omni-channel business

 Indirect distribution involves selling products through intermediaries, such as retailers, wholesalers, or distributors.
 This approach is common in e-commerce when businesses partner with other platforms or retailers to reach a wider audience.

-Benefits of Indirect Distribution:
+Benefits of Indirect Distribution

 Extended Reach: Indirect channels provide access to a broader customer base through the existing network of intermediaries.